 To view a map of all SOILx sites, navigate to the Map page.
 This page displays a Google map of all soil sites in the database.
 Individual sites are shown as clickable points on the map.
-The map automatically zooms to show all soil sites, but you can drag it around or zoom in to view clustered points.
+The map automatically starts by displaying all soil sites, but you can drag it around or zoom in to view clustered or individual points.

 To access an individual site, click on one of the pins.
 A popup window will appear with some basic information for that site.
-Click the linked text at the top of the popup window and you’ll be taken to the individual soil site page!
+Click the “More details” link at the bottom of the popup window and you’ll be taken to the individual soil site page.
+All sites are also listed below the map.

-You can also filter the sites on the map by different categories, such as Soil Order, Ecosystem, etc. by selecting the appropriate “Quick Filter” drop down menu(s) at the top of the map, and then clicking the “Search” button.
+You can also filter the sites on the map by Soil type by selecting the appropriate “Quick Filter” drop down menu(s) at the top of the map, and then clicking the “Search” button.

 Contributing new soil sites